Oliver R. Avison: Work in Korea

 Avison was always involved in missionary work.
 He worked as a lay-preacher in Toronto, and by 1885, had helped found the YMCA at the University of Toronto, where he served as its president.
 Avison was also the chief editor of the Medical Missionary, a Toronto-based publication first published in 1890.
-Avison's missionary service experience was inspired primarily through his relationship with and admiration for Horace Underwood, his role model.
+Avison's missionary service experience was inspired primarily through his relationship with and admiration for Horace Underwood.
 Underwood was the first American Presbyterian Missionary to work in Korea in 1885.
 In November 1892, Avison extended an invitation to Underwood to visit him in Toronto and discuss his missionary work.
 Inspired by Underwood's tales, Avison contacted the Methodist Church of Canada in the hopes of being sent to Korea.
 His proposal was rejected.
 In response to this, Underwood applied on behalf of Avison to the American Presbyterian Board of Foreign Missions in New York without his permission.
 Frank Ellinwood, the Secretary of the Board, invited Avison to New York to discuss the application Underwood had submitted.

 Despite the fact that Avison was originally a member of the Sherbourne Street Methodist Church, he decided to work with the Presbyterian Board.
 By 1893, he was appointed as an official medical missionary.
 Avison was also inspired by the poor state the Korean health system was at the time, as well as the inefficiencies of the lacking collaboration between missionaries of different denominations.

-Avison packed up his bags and arrived in Pusan, South Korea, with his family in June 1893.
+Avison packed up his bags and arrived in Busan, then called Fusan, South Korea, with several young children and a pregnant Jeenie in June 1893.
+Jennie would birth son Douglas on July 22, 1893.
 By August, the family had moved to Seoul.
 Avison began working at Chaejungwon, the Royal Hospital.
 He was first appointed as a private physician to King Kojong, whose trust Avison earned upon successfully diagnosing and treating him for lacquer poisoning.
 Through this post, Avison was seen as governmentally endorsed by the Koreans.

 The hospital in which Avison was working at was highly regulated, as the Department of Diplomatic and Commercial Affairs would send Korean government officials in to supervise.
 However, this was resulting in an overcrowding of the facilities.
 Avison petitioned for control over the hospital's operations completely independent from the government.
 In his demands, he expressed the desire to remodel the hospital with sole funding from the Mission Board.
 Through this, Avison hoped that the Korean government's intervention would cease.
 Only two years after his arrival to Seoul, Avison's proposal was eventually accepted.
 This kickstarted a new era of privatization in Korea's medical scene.